hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

    set it.
 2. The App will be responsible for determining the mode it wants the network to start in i.e. one of restart, upgrade, genesis, or transplant modes.
-3. The App will be responsible for creating the Genesis Roster and conditionally passing it to the platform.
+3. The App will be responsible for creating the Genesis Roster, when needed, and conditionally passing it to the platform.
+4. The App will be responsible for creating the Override Roster, when needed, and conditionally passing it to the platform.

 ### DevOps Changes, in summary